Learning Confident Classifiers in the Presence of Label Noise: Introduction

 \section{Introduction}

-Real world data is replete with noisy labels.
-Since the labeling process of large-scale datasets is costly and time-consuming, researchers often resort to less expensive options, such as internet inquiries and crowdsourcing to circumvent this issue \cite{Yan2014, Veit}.
+Real-world data are replete with noisy labels.
+Since the labeling process of large-scale datasets is costly and time-consuming, researchers often resort to less expensive options, such as internet inquiries and crowdsourcing to circumvent this issue~\cite{Yan2014, Veit}.
 Unfortunately, these methods are viable in producing datasets with incorrect labels.
 Smaller datasets are also vulnerable to the presence of corrupted labels.
-In this case, usually the labelling process is either challenging or the annotators have divergent opinions \cite{Barkan, Ma}.
-In medical imaging, for example, it is imperative to procure annotations from the clinical experts.
-However, it is not only expensive to obtain annotated data, but it also suffers from high inter-reader variability among domain's experts \cite{Lazarus, Litjens2017}.
+In this case, usually, the labeling process is either challenging or the annotators have divergent opinions~\cite{Barkan, Ma}.
+In medical imaging, for example, it is imperative to procure annotations from clinical experts.
+However, it is not only expensive to obtain annotated data, but it also suffers from high inter-reader variability among domain's experts~\cite{Lazarus, Litjens2017}, particularly in tasks such as segmentation and classification of images~\cite{Lazarus, joskowicz2019inter}.
+Furthermore, the quality of the annotated labels became more intrinsic with the ubiquitous use of Deep Learning (DL) models in the medical domain~\cite{schilling, wu, caicedo}, as the decision of the trainable models might have consequences for the health or even the life of a patient.
+Hence, developing DL algorithms that are robust to the noise in the annotated data is inarguably important.

-Deep Neural Networks (DNN) noticeably suffer a degeneration in performance when trained on noisy labels.
-To combat this issue, various algorithms have been devised to adapt to the presence of noisy labels without compromising on the performance of DNNs.
-Sample Selection methods \cite{Co-teaching, coteachingplus, Decouple, JoCoR, MentorNet} started to gain momentum recently; these methods involve a two network, Student-Teacher, for learning from noisy labels.
-It uses a small loss trick to sample clean instances for additional training by its peer network.
-While these methods aid in selecting the clean samples, the small loss trick does not perform well when the loss distribution of true-labelled and false-labelled examples overlap substantially.

-In the instance when there is a significant level of dispute in the labels by the annotators, conventional training methods that consider such labels as "the truth" result in models with low predictive ability.
-Tanno et al \cite{Tanno2019} proposed an algorithm that jointly estimates the annotators' confusion and the underlying label distribution.
-The annotators' confusion is represented by a stochastic transition probability matrix.
-In their approach, the loss function is augmented by adding a regularization term that is the trace of annotators' confusion matrix.
-However, the caveat is that this regularization may still penalize in instances when the annotator is not confused, therefore it will not learn the true annotator's noise distribution.
-Furthermore, there is no incentive in the training process to enforce the classifier network to predict the class probabilities.

-Our work is inspired by \cite{Tanno2019, DisentanglingHumanError}, with a motivation to make our model confident in its predictions while also jointly estimating annotator's confusion in the presence of noisy labels.
-We explored entropy and information regularizer techniques to encourage our classifier to make confident predictions about each class.